Is Pickleball Easier Than Tennis

 Tennis, on the other hand, tends to have a steeper learning curve.
 The larger court, faster pace, and more complex stroke techniques in tennis can be challenging for beginners.
 Developing proper footwork, timing, and shot selection requires consistent practice and dedication.
 It may take more time and effort before new tennis players feel comfortable and confident on the court.

-You may also like: Head Extreme Pro Pickleball Paddle
+You may also like: Head Radical Elite Pickleball Paddle

 Comparison of Learning Curves